-The overall educational objective of the bachelor of science program in mechanical engineering at the University of Rochester is to develop effective practitioners in mechanical engineering and associated fields.
+The overall educational objective of our program is to develop effective practitioners in mechanical engineering and associated fields.

-- Our graduates will contribute to the advancement of their chosen field, while remaining mindful of the ethical, safety, and social implications of their work.
-They will be able to communicate effectively and work in multidisciplinary teams, and will be well equipped for leadership roles in industry, academia, and government.
+Our graduates will contribute to the advancement of their chosen field, while remaining mindful of the ethical, safety, and social implications of their work.
+They will be able to communicate effectively and work in diverse and multidisciplinary teams, and will be well equipped for leadership roles in industry, academia, and government, locally, nationally, and internationally.

-*approved unanimously by the Mechanical engineering faculty and the Industrial Advisory Board in December, 2015 and January 2016, respectively.
+*Approved by the Department of Mechanical Engineering faculty and the Industrial Advisory Board in January 2021.

 To achieve the educational objectives described above, the mechanical engineering program is designed to provide students with important knowledge and skills in key areas.

-All students who complete the University of Rochester’s bachelor of science in mechanical engineering will be able to:
+All students who acquire the bachelor of science degree in our mechanical engineering program will have an ability to: